Custom Truck Bed Design Creating Storage For An Overland Truck Camper

-Along with the core deck and storage boxes. the truck bed also has to accommodate a few other considerations.
-For starters, the gas intake for the truck is built into our current stock bed and will have to be replaced for this new, custom bed.
-Because we have such a low deck, We need an elevated intake to ensure that gravity can pull the gas into the truck’s gas tanks.
-So, that will be built into the Driver’s front storage box.
+- The gas intake for the truck is built into our current stock bed and will have to be replaced for this new, custom bed.
+We need to keep the location of that intake elevated to ensure that gravity can pull the gas into the truck’s gas tanks.

-Now that we have the truck bed design set, there’s some alterations we will have to do to accommodate the new truck bed.
+Now that we have the truck bed design set, there are some alterations we will have to do to the camper to accommodate the new bed.